|For a long time I dreamed of visiting Kyrgyzstan - this

 Szabolcs, Zsofia.
 Germany.
 September, 2016.

-Kyrgyzstan – a small, squashed in the beautiful mountains, country could
+Kyrgyzstan – a small, squashed in the beautiful mountains, country

-and herds of cows.
+of horses and herds of cows.

 They love Russians here, respect USSR and cherish national traditions.
 We were fortunate to have met wonderful people, our guides Anatoly and Yuri, who let us discover this beauty and who organised our leisurely activities.
 We entrusted ourselves with their experience and knowledge, and therefore we plunged into adventure where each new day overwhelmed us with emotions.